Love Me (Lil Wayne song)

 "Love Me" is a song by American rapper Lil Wayne featuring Drake and Future from the former's tenth studio album I Am Not a Human Being II (2013).
 Written by the artists alongside producers Mike WiLL Made It and A+, it was released on January 18, 2013, by Young Money Entertainment, Cash Money Records, and Republic Records as the second single from the album.
 It also appeared for free download on the Rich Gang mixtape Rich Gang: Allstars (2014).

-The song spent 20 weeks on French Singles Chart and peaked at number 27, becoming Wayne's second highest-charting song as a lead artist since "Mirror" with Bruno Mars and third overall alongside "Mirror" but also "Down" with Jay Sean, while it smashed the top ten in US Billboard Hot 100.

 The song became Lil Wayne's 18th top ten hit, peaking at number nine on the US Billboard Hot 100.
-It also became Future's first top ten hit and most successful single until his 2017 single "Mask Off."
+It became Future's first top ten hit on the chart.
+The song spent 20 weeks on French Singles Chart and peaked at number 27, becoming Wayne's second highest-charting song as a lead artist since "Mirror" (with Bruno Mars).

-The song, described as "sexual, braggadocios, [and] heavily Auto-Tuned", serves as an ode to Wayne's polyamory, while also expressing his distrust for such women.
+The song, described as "sexual, braggadocios, [and] heavily Auto-Tuned", serves as an ode to Wayne's polyamory.
 Despite commercial success in the United States and France, "Love Me" was largely panned by critics.